abwilf/Social-IQ-2.0-Challenge/README.md

 ## Awards 🏆 and Prizes 💰
 There will be over $1,200 in prizes.
 We will give the following awards and may create additional awards as well.
 - **Challenge Winner**: highest-performing submission
-- **Best Few-Shot Paper**: best paper in the Few-Shot Research Focus (described below)
+- **Best Few-Shot Paper**: best paper in the Few-Shot Research Focus (see description below)
-- **Best Fusion and Reasoning Paper**: best paper in the Fusion and Reasoning Focus (described below)
+- **Best Fusion and Reasoning Paper**: best paper in the Fusion and Reasoning Focus (see description below)

 ## Research Focuses 🔍
-In order to encourage diverse, innovative approaches addressing the Social-IQ 2.0 task, we welcome submissions under one of the following three focuses.
+The study of artificial social intelligence brings many technical challenges for computer vision, natural language processing and machine learning.
+In order to encourage diversity in the proposed approaches, two of the awards will be given to the following two categories: Few-shot Research Focus and Fusion and Reasoning Focus.
+We also invite submissions in a third category: Representation Learning Focus.
+All three categories are described below.

 ### Few-Shot Focus 🎯
-This focus is intended to encourage research into composing foundation models in a zero- or few-shot way, motivated by works such as [Socratic Models](https://socraticmodels.github.io/).
-As foundation models improve, we believe this is a very interesting area of research to explore in challenging domains such as artificial social intelligence.
-This focus is intended to be accessible to anyone with the ability to compose models zero-shot.
+This research category is intended to encourage submission that are taking advantage of recent pretrained models and focus on composing these foundation models in a zero- or few-shot manner.
+One advantage of this research category is that it is potential accessible to a broader community, even with limited computations.
+As pre-trained foundation models will improve, it is an important research question to evaluate and benchmark their skills in understanding social interactions.
+Researchers can even decide to focus only on language as an intermediate representation, such as proposed in the [Socratic Models](https://socraticmodels.github.io/).
 It is ok to use API-accessed models such as ChatGPT and Bard.

-Papers in this research focus should either use **none** of the training samples from Social-IQ 2.0 dataset (zero-shot learning) or **very few** of them, usually below 10 samples (few-shot learning).
+Papers in this category should either use none of the training samples from Social-IQ 2.0 dataset (zero-shot learning) or very few of them, usually below 10 samples (few-shot learning).

 ### Fusion and Reasoning Focus 🧠
-In this focus, we hope to foster approaches that make creative use of pretrained feature representations with relatively small amounts of training on top (e.g. a few hours on a single GPU).
-The goal here is to encourage researchers to *combine* features that may not be immediately composable zero shot (e.g. latent vector representations instead of text).
-We encourage you to think about *which features you can extract* and *how you can fuse or reason over those features* cleverly, using relatively small amounts of training / fusion layers to combine feature representations.

-For this focus, **we expect that the number of *learnable parameters* you train will be relatively low (<< 1e+9)**.
-An interesting paper to look at for inspiration on this focus is the [Neural State Machine](https://arxiv.org/pdf/1907.03950.pdf).
+This category is designed to foster research that explore new techniques to fuse multimodal information.
+Research papers in this category should focus on the fusion and reasoning parts of the algorithms, instead to the representation learning part (see the 3rd paper category below for description of representation learning focus).
+Since the focus is on the fusion and not about training new feature representation models (e.g., fine-tuning a pre-trained model), we expect models trained in this category to have fewer parameters to train and instead focus on how to best fuse multimodal information and reason over the observed premises.
+The reasoning can happen over multiple events (e.g., each speaking turn) present in the video.
+An inspiration in this category is the family of models that grew from the [Neural State Machine](https://arxiv.org/pdf/1907.03950.pdf).

+Papers in this category should not try to fine-tune the pretrained models used for feature extraction and instead focus on learning a new model to fuse and reason over these multimodal features.
+Social-IQ 2.0 training dataset will be used to learning this fusion and reasoning module.

 ### Representation Learning Focus 🎛️
-While research into few-shot and low-resource settings is important, we also want to encourage novel training procedures that scale to high resource settings.
-For this focus, you may use as much compute as you would like, provided (as with all challenge submissions) that you only use data in the Social-IQ 2.0 dataset release for your training.
-Please reach out to us if you intend to use specialized hardware such as TPU's, so we can ensure your code is reproducible.
-If you would like to use TPU's, we recommend applying for [this program from Google](https://sites.research.google/trc/about/); their generous support allowed us to run the MERLOT-Reserve baselines for this challenge.
-You may choose to research a purely self-supervised setting (e.g. continued pretraining + partially frozen finetuning, as in [this paper](https://arxiv.org/pdf/2208.01036.pdf)) or in a supervised setting such as MERLOT's finetuning results.
+We added this third category to acknowledge all the impactful research happening in multimodal representation learning.
+We acknowledge that not all researchers will have the computation power to train or fine-tune these large models, and this is why no direct award will be given to this category, beyond the Challenge Winner award.
+But we still believe that it is important to mention this research category.
+For this category, you may use as much compute as you would like, provided (as with all challenge submissions) that you only use data in the Social-IQ 2.0 dataset release for your training.
+Please reach out to us if you intend to use specialized hardware such as TPU’s, so we can ensure your code is reproducible.
+If you would like to use TPU’s, we recommend applying for [this program from Google](https://sites.research.google/trc/about/); their generous support allowed us to run the MERLOT-Reserve baselines for this challenge.
+You may decide to explore self-supervised setting (where the labels are not used during the representation learning phase) or directly train your representation model in a supervised setting such as MERLOT’s finetuning results.

 ## Challenge Submissions 🏔️
-You can use the validation data to evaluate your model's performance.
-Once you have found your best performing model, you will submit it to the online submission site to see your performance on the held-out test set.
-The submission site will be posted in mid-June. **You can only submit five times**, so use your submissions wisely!
+It is expected that teams will use the validation data split to evaluate their model performance.
+Once a promising approach is found, teams can submit their results from the held-out test set (released at a later date) using the online submission site.
+You can only submit five times, so use your submissions wisely!
+Performance on the test set will be used to decide the Challenge Winner.

-You may use models pretrained on large corpora but **may not train on any additional data not included in the Social-IQ 2.0 dataset release**.
-Please do not do any additional training or adaptation on the test set.
+IMPORTANT: Please do not perform additional training or adaptation on the test set.
+The training should be oly happening on the training set of the Social-IQ 2.0 dataset.

 ## Paper Submissions 📤
-For your submission to be considered for the challenge, **please submit a paper describing your approach in great detail, and share your github with the challenge organizers so they can ensure your results are reproducible.** Along with your paper and challenge submission, please let us know in the paper submission site which focus you would like your paper to be categorized under.
-We will release the paper submission site in June.
+For your submission to be considered in the Social-IQ 2.0 challenge, teams are required to submit a research paper describing the approach in details and share a link to their github repository.
+This github link with enable the review committee to ensure that results are genuine and reproducible.
+During your paper submission, please specific the research focus (out of the three categories previously mentions) you would like your paper to be considered for.
 Please format your papers according to [ICCV's submission guidelines](https://iccv2023.thecvf.com/submission.guidelines-361600-2-20-16.php).
-Papers can be up to 6 pages (with no limit on additional pages for references and appendices).
+Papers can be up to 6 pages (with no cap on additional pages for references and appendices).

-## Paper Decisions 🎉
+## Review Criteria 🎉
-The reviewers and program committee will base decisions on four criteria:
+The following four criteria will be taken into consideration during the review process:
 1. The contribution / novelty of the approach
 2. The reproducibility of the results
 3. The clarity of the writing
-4. The challenge performance (*with respect to the focus area* – i.e. performance of a zero-shot vs. high-resource training will be taken into consideration)

-**Even if your approach does not have high performance, it can still be accepted if it is interesting, clearly described, and makes a valuable contribution to one of the three focus areas!** We are curious how you will compose models few-shot, what kinds of features you will extract and how you will reason and fuse over them, and how you will learn robust and generalizable representations.

-In addition, we believe that negative results are important, useful information for the research community.
-In your submission, we would be interested in seeing, as well, what you tried that did not work, so future research can learn from your experiments.
+4. Experimental results and analysis

+The review process will also be taking into consideration the category specified for the research focus.
+Innovative approaches in few-shot or zero-shot settings are particularly interesting.
+Similarly for new techniques to perform fusion and reasoning.
+In addition, we believe that negative results also have a place in these competitions, as long as they are accompanied with insightful discussions, so future researchers can learn from your experience.

 ## The Social-IQ 2.0 Dataset
-We provide scripts to download the videos and question / answer files that comprise the task.
-Videos are drawn from youtube videos in three categories: general youtube videos containing socially-rich situations, youtube clips from movies, and clips containing socially-rich situations in passenger vehicles.
+We provide scripts to download the videos and question / answer files of Social-IQ 2.0 dataset.
+The videos are from three different categories: general youtube videos containing socially rich situations, short clips from movies, and clips containing socially rich situations in passenger vehicles.

 The `siq2` folder looks like this:
 ```